-- If a student has previously received credit for a course required in the program, substitutions can be made from any education course at the 500 level or above. - Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education; a cumulative GPA of 2.5 or above including 9 semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent, and a minimum of 18 hours of appropriate mathematics courses.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 401 and Bi 402 in addition to other degree requirements.
+- If a student has previously received credit for a course required in the program, substitutions can be made from any education course at the 500 level or above. - Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education; a cumulative GPA of 2.5 or above including 9 semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent, Ps 305 Introduction to Exceptional Learners and a minimum of 18 hours of appropriate mathematics courses.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 401 and Bi 402 in addition to other degree requirements.